-- Has retired due to disability. - Age 62 or greater. - Years of full-time service plus age is greater than or equal to 70. - Employee is eligible to begin receiving a retirement pension within 5 years after the employee's termination of employment.
+- · Has retired due to disability. - Age 62 or greater. - Years of full-time service plus age is greater than or equal to 70. - Employee is eligible to begin receiving a retirement pension within 5 years after the employee's termination of employment.

 Spouses of retired employees are eligible to receive retiree health care benefits.
-The System- paid coverage continues for a surviving spouse of deceased retired member as provided under the health benefit plan.
+Surviving spouses of deceased retired members have the option to elect COBRA coverage for up to 36 months.

-Eligible children of retired the System's employees may receive retiree health care benefits.
+Eligible children of the System's retired employees may receive retiree health care benefits.
 Eligible children include a natural child, a stepchild, an adopted child, a foster child or a child recognized under a medical child support order.
 The child must be under age 26 (except in the case of a disabled child).
 For the Preferred Provider Organization plan (PPO), the eligible retiree pays 25% of the retiree health insurance premium and the System pays the remaining 75% of retiree health care coverage.
 For the High Deductible Health Plan (HDHP), the retiree pays the lesser of: (1) the HDHP premium minus the net cost to the System of the PPO premium (PPO premium - PPO retiree contribution); or (2) 12.5% of the HDHP premium.